Solar System Class 8 Notes Pdf

 Jupiter

-- Largest planet of the solar system
+- The largest planet in the solar system

 - Jupiter’s atmosphere is made up mostly of hydrogen (H2) and helium (He).